Divorce Laws in California

-Below is a comprehensive list of how divorce works in California.
+If you’re still looking for information regarding California divorce lawyers, we’ve compiled a comprehensive list of how divorce works in California.

 In order to file for a divorce in California, either spouse must have lived in the state for at least six months before filing.
 Furthermore, the one filing for divorce must have lived in the country where they’re filing for at least three months.

 These are known as residency requirements.
 If either spouse is eligible, they can file for a legal divorce in California.
 However, keep in mind that residency requirements can sometimes become complex, and filing for divorce is a long process.
 If you are unsure of your residency status or eligibility for filing for divorce in California you may want to consult a lawyer..

 Conversely, if these residency requirements are unmet, you cannot file a dissolution of marriage.
 In this case, there are two options.
 Spouses can either file for a legal separation or wait until they have lived in California for long enough to establish residency.